Halo Companion Banner

 [05] Design Solution

-Displayed brand logos and key messaging persistently throughout the ad experience to improve brand visibility and ensure clear, consistent communication.
+Persistently displayed brand logos and key messages throughout the ad to enhance recall and deliver clear, consistent communication without relying on intrusive overlays.

 Initial Sketches